-No matter the consequences, these changes will make leasehold a much more permanent way to own property, moving the system far away from its original intentions.
+No matter the consequences, these leasehold reforms will make leasehold a much more permanent way to own property, moving the system far away from its original intentions.

 We’re here to help

-To find out more about how the proposed reforms could affect you, contact Louise Drew.
+To find out more about how the proposed leasehold reforms could affect you, contact Louise Drew.

 Our updated guide to recovery and resilience covers everything you need to navigate your way out of lockdown, unlock your potential and make way for a brighter future.
 Further advice in relation to COVID-19 can be found on our dedicated coronavirus resource hub.